nickbild/doc_insight_v2/README.md

 ## Future Direction

-First, I would like to minituarize the design with purpose-built hardware, rather than using off-the-shelf development kits.
+First, I would like to miniaturize the design with purpose-built hardware, rather than using off-the-shelf development kits.
 I would also like to be able to hook Doc InSight up to a real EHR in order to pull in more relevant information (e.g. vitals).
 The ML algorithms could be extended to assess further patient risk areas (e.g. likelihood of a fall for inpatients).

 The ideal, final version of the device would replace the majority of functions that a provider now has to perform in an EHR, freeing physicians to spend more time on patient care, while giving subtle reminders that improve patient outcomes.